The Haskell Tool Stack¶

 stack path --stack-root, before you uninstall);

-- on Windows, the folder containing Stack's tools (see
+- on Windows, the directory containing Stack's tools (see

-stack path --programs, before you uninstall), which is located outside of the Stack root folder; and
+stack path --programs, before you uninstall), which is located outside of the Stack root directory; and

 stackexecutable file (see